Free Printable Christmas Five Senses Book

 How to put the book together:

-First, print the pages on cardstock.
-Use the free Christmas Five Senses printable here or you can write your own sentences at the bottoms of the pages.
+Step 1: First, print the pages on cardstock.
+Use the free Christmas Five Senses printable below or you can write your own sentences at the bottoms of the pages.

 I used stickers from our Christmas craft supplies.
 Felt stickers have great texture, but most people don’t feel the presents under a tree to get sensory input.
 Children are more about seeing all those colorful boxes in various shapes and sizes stacked up beneath the tree.